thehunmonkgroup/comments-server/README.md

 ## Comments Server

-Basic open-source implementation of a server for comments on a static website.
+Basic implementation of a server for comments on a static website.

 Derived from original work at [https://github.com/JustComments/jc-server](https://github.com/JustComments/jc-server)